 Patients should continue to use their medicine for the treatment of ADHD as prescribed by their healthcare professional.

 Blood pressure and heart rate increases have been observed in patients treated with the sympathomimetics methylphenidate and amphetamine, and with atomoxetine.
-In view of these effects, together with spontaneous postmarketing reports of serious cardiovascular events with use of ADHD drugs, FDA, in partnership with AHRQ, sponsored three related observational studies of serious cardiovascular events with drugs for ADHD.
-One study assessed myocardial infarction (MI), stroke, and sudden cardiac death (SCD) with use of ADHD drugs by children and young adults aged 2-24 years; a second study assessed MI and SCD among non-elderly adult users (aged 25-64 years); and the third study evaluated stroke in non-elderly adult users (aged 25-64 years).
-The third study also included an analysis of a composite endpoint (SCD plus MI plus stroke) in adults.
+In view of these effects, plus spontaneous postmarketing reports of serious cardiovascular events with use of ADHD drugs, FDA (in partnership with AHRQ) sponsored observational studies of serious cardiovascular events with drugs for ADHD.
+The project was divided into three separate but related studies.
+One study assessed myocardial infarction (MI), stroke, and sudden cardiac death (SCD) with use of ADHD drugs by children and young adults aged 2-24 years.
+A second study assessed MI and SCD among non-elderly adult users (aged 25-64 years).
+A third study evaluated stroke in non-elderly adult users, which also included an analysis of the composite endpoint (SCD plus MI plus stroke) in adults.